Bokeh

 Step 3

-• Begin to make the lights look OUT of Focus by turning the front of the lens
+• Turn the focus of the lens to make the lights look OUT of Focus

 • This will produce the round circles of lights